Sam Manekshaw: Strategy and doctrine

 Manekshaw's strategies during the 1971 war have been considered by analysts to be the precursor to the Indian Cold Start military doctrine, which calls for integrated offensive attacks.
 Formulated along with his deputies Aurora and Singh, Manekshaw's shock and awe tactic of deploying IV Corps, which was geographically disadvantaged, contributed significantly to the military victory.
 Analysts consider Manekshaw and Aurora to have created a Blitzkrieg style of warfare which was even more rapid.
+Manekshaw said the following about the campaign: "To say that it was something like what Rommel did would be ridiculous".

 Defence analyst Robert M. Citino noted that the speed of the 1971 campaign had been impressive, but it had taken too much time to mobilise the units involved; its logistics had been rather crude; and it could have run into problems if there had been an air force in East Pakistan.
-Manekshaw said the following about the campaign: "To say that it was something like what Rommel did would be ridiculous".

 General André Beaufre, a French military theorist, had been invited by Manekshaw to analyse the 1971 war.
 Beaufre had previously observed the Battles of Chumb and Basantar from the Pakistani side.
 Beaufre concluded that the Indian operations on the Eastern Front were maneuver warfare but the operations in and around the Shakargarh bulge had been too slow.

 On 12 October 1966, while on a flight from Delhi to Kolkata, Manekshaw was a co-passenger with William K. Hitchcock, the Consul General of the USA in Kolkata.
 On the flight, Manekshaw talked to Hitchcock about the need for more military involvement in Kashmir and criticized COAS Chaudhuri's decision to not deploy the 300,000 Indian soldiers of Eastern Command in the 1965 War due to fear of a Chinese offensive.
 Manekshaw also expressed his worries over India's dependence on Soviet defence equipment, and said he would have advocated for India taking a more American friendly stance on the Vietnam War if he had had more power.